Reverend Gary Davis: 1960–1972 (recognition and remainder of life)

+Davis' funeral was held at Union Grove Missionary Baptist Church in the Bronx, where he had preached at many services, the location appalling Phil Allen as "an extraordinarily desolate street and small stand-alone church surrounded by tenements"; Zack opines that, rather than a grand send-off, it was what Davis would have wanted, a "simple service by and for the small black church community that meant so much to Davis".
+A number of Davis' white students attended the service, and were bemused that his musical gifts were not even mentioned; in fact the minister probably "didn't even know the dead person".
+The next day, his body was taken to Rockville Cemetery in Lynbrook, New York, where he is buried in plot 68 under a simple marker which also included his wife's name for when her time might come.
+In the event she survived him by a further twenty five years, dying in December 1997 at the age of almost 102, having attended church regularly until her one hundredth year.

-Peter, Paul and Mary recorded Davis' version of "Samson and Delilah", also known as "If I Had My Way", a song by Blind Willie Johnson, which Davis had popularized.
+Peter, Paul and Mary recorded Davis' version of "Samson and Delilah", under the title "If I Had My Way", a song by Blind Willie Johnson, which Davis had popularized.
 Although the song was in the public domain, it was copyrighted as having been written by Gary Davis at the time of the recording by Peter, Paul and Mary.
-The resulting royalties allowed Davis to buy a house and live comfortably for the rest of his life, and Davis referred to the house as "the house that Peter, Paul and Mary built."
+By March 1964, resulting royalties allowed Davis to buy a small house (a semi-detached brick bungalow with a basement, in Jamaica, Queens) and live comfortably for the rest of his life, and Davis referred to the house as "the house that Peter, Paul and Mary built;" additional royalties allowed them to purchase a second house in Newtonville, New Jersey, which they used as a weekend getaway.
 The Grateful Dead covered "Samson and Delilah" on their album Terrapin Station and credited it to Davis.
 They covered Davis' song "Death Don't Have No Mercy".
 Eric Von Schmidt credited Davis with three-quarters of Schmidt's "Baby, Let Me Follow You Down", which Bob Dylan covered on his debut album for Columbia Records.
 The Blues Hall of Fame singer and harmonica player Darrell Mansfield has recorded several of Davis's songs.
 The Rolling Stones credited Davis and Mississippi Fred McDowell for "You Gotta Move" on their 1971 album Sticky Fingers.

-Davis died of a heart attack in May 1972 in Hammonton, New Jersey.
-He is buried in plot 68 of Rockville Cemetery in Lynbrook, New York.